 But why prioritize a rebrand when there’s so much in marketing to address?
 Do the effects outweigh the time and resources it takes to revamp your image?
 To discuss, we have James Sivis here, Wonderlic’s VP of Marketing.

 “This is the image that you’re giving to the world.
 This is the messaging you’re giving to the world...
 For me, it was immediately evident what had to change.
 And we did it, soup to nuts...
-Because marketing isn’t a pinpoint approach, right?
-That’s why I call it integrated marketing or full-stack marketing.
+Because marketing isn’t a pinpoint approach.
+That’s why it's called 'integrated marketing' or 'full-stack marketing.'
 Because you’ve got to pull a host of different levels and they work in concert with one another.”

 It’s interesting because, too often with branding, you forget to take a step back with a critical eye on your own brand.
 Why would somebody take this step back?
 Why would you encourage them to do so?